emheffernan/emheffernan/README.md

 📊 Examples of data visualization & statistical modelling
 🌱 The template I used to generate a custom resume using Rmarkdown

+### Beyond Research 🌿🏕️
+When I’m not analyzing data, you’ll probably find me **backcountry camping, hiking, or cycling**—I love exploring the outdoors and getting away from all things digital.

 Feel free to check out my work or reach out—I'm always up for a good discussion about brains, data, and cool research!

 <!--